Vertical AI Agents: What They Are, Why Most Fail, and How to Build Right

 Fully autonomous agents shine in pitches.
 Production shows limits.
 In 2026, autonomy spans levels.
 Overclaims burn trust.

 Real data beats demos.
 Support agents escalate 30% or more of tickets.
-Content agents seek approval on brand, legal, compliance items.
+Content agents seek approval on brand, legal, and compliance items.
 Analysis agents flag insights.
 Humans review final calls on risks.
 Workflows demand this check where errors cost high.

 Honest limits drive adoption.
 Vertical agents own their scope.